zdravkov/kendo-docs/getting-started/introduction.md

 # What is Kendo UI

 Kendo UI is an HTML5, jQuery-based framework for building modern web apps.
-The framework features lots of UI widgets, a rich data vizualization framework, an auto-adaptive Mobile framework, and all of the tools needed for HTML5 app development, such as Data Binding, Templating, Drag-and-Drop API, and more.
+The framework features lots of UI widgets, a rich data vizualization framework, an auto-adaptive Mobile framework, and all of the tools needed for HTML5 app development, such as Data Source, Templating, MVVM, Drag-and-Drop API, and more.

 Kendo UI comes in different bundles:

-* Kendo UI Web - HTML5 widgets for desktop browsing experience.
-* Kendo UI DataViz - HTML5 data vizualization widgets.
-* Kendo UI Mobile - HTML5 framework for building hybrid mobile applications.
-* Kendo UI Complete - includes Kendo UI Web, Kendo UI DataViz and Kendo UI Mobile.
+* Kendo UI Core - free open source version of Kendo UI licensed under Apache 2.0.
+Including web and mobile widgets and framework features.
+* Kendo UI Professional - includes web, dataviz and mobile widgets and framework features.
-* Telerik UI for ASP.NET MVC - Kendo UI Complete plus ASP.NET MVC wrappers for Kendo UI Web, DataViz and Mobile.
+* Telerik UI for ASP.NET MVC - Kendo UI Professional plus ASP.NET MVC wrappers for all available widgets.
-* Telerik UI for JSP - Kendo UI Complete plus JSP wrappers for Kendo UI Web and Kendo UI DataViz.
+* Telerik UI for JSP - Kendo UI Professional plus JSP wrappers for the available web and dataviz widgets.
-* Telerik UI for PHP - Kendo UI Complete plus PHP wrappers for Kendo UI Web and Kendo UI DataViz.
+* Telerik UI for PHP - Kendo UI Professional plus PHP wrappers for the available web and dataviz widgets.

+** See comparison between Kendo UI Professional and Kendo UI Core here: http://www.telerik.com/kendo-ui/comparison
 # Installing and Getting Started with Kendo UI

 You can download all Kendo UI bundles from the [download page](http://www.telerik.com/download/kendo-ui-complete).